ndlopez/research/readme.md

 ---
 Disclaimer:

-All data are available at NOAA.gov
+Soft-X-Ray data are from and available at NOAA.gov, Sun image is from SDO and sunspot data are formatted from SILSO/SIDC.